iyegoroff/fetchmap/README.md

 ## Description

-This is a simple wrapper for standard `fetch` function that catches all possible exceptions and returns a 'success or failure' wrapped value.
-It takes an object to map `response.status` to `(response: Response) => unknown` transform, standard `fetch` arguments and a `fetch` function itself.
+This is a simple wrapper for a`fetch`-like function that catches all possible exceptions and returns a 'success or failure' wrapped value.
+It takes an object to map `response.status` to `<T>(response: Response) => T` transform and standard `fetch` arguments.
 The last argument can be curried.

 ## Example